5280Ty/5280Ty/README.md

   XSS testing and vulnerability chaining walkthrough from OWASP Juice Shop.

 - `linux-daily-driver.md`:
-  Hardware upgrade and OS overhaul of a Dell Latitude into a maxed-out Pop!\_OS daily driver.
+  Hardware upgrade and OS overhaul of a Acer Aspire into a maxed-out Pop!\_OS daily driver.

 ## Tools & Interests